Wakefield Local Offer

 Papyrus UK helps young people who are struggling with thoughts of suicide.

-The Papyrus UK website has more information if you need help or are worried about someone.
+The Papyrus UK website has more information if you need help or are worried about someone including a 24/7 online chat facility.

 Anxiety UK (all ages)

 Anxiety UK is a place where you can get ideas and resources to help manage anxiety.
 Please note that some of the support has a cost.
-Look on the Anxiety UK website to find out more.
+To find out more please visit the Anxiety UK website

 NHS Mental Health (all ages)